cloudblue/connect-workflows/listings-request/object.md

 # Listing Requests
 ## Overview
-A listing request represents a Vendor’s formal request to list a product on a specified marketplace.
+A *listing request* object represents a formal request to list a product on a specified marketplace.
 Listing requests contain product specifications, associated price lists, and included product offers.
-These requests are initiated by Vendors and sent to Distributors.
-Thereafter, Distributors can complete listing requests or reject them.
-Listing requests are interconnected with Listings and these requests are stored within the Listigns module.
-However, **listing requests should not be confused with listings** as they represent different objects within the Connect platform.
+The system allows Vendors to generate listing requests of the following types: *create* (requests to list a new product), *update* (requests to update listing data), or delete (requests to delist a product from the marketplace).
+Consequently, all listing requests should be processed by Distributors/ Resellers.
 ## Listing request statuses
 The following list displays available statuses for listing requests on the CloudBlue Connect platform.
 Select a status from the provided diagram or click on a contextual link below to display detailed status information: